joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 To avoid barriers for these people, we must ensure we include alternative ways to reveal more content in our design.
 One simple way to achieve this is to make sure we include visible button controls in our designs.
 For example 'next' and 'previous' buttons adjacent to our component.

-By providing distinct visible button controls in the design, this essentially guarantees a developer will code them.
+By providing distinct visible button controls in the design this essentially guarantees a developer will code them.
 In so doing, we provide a target for non-mouse and trackpad interactions and allow a variety of different inputs (some of which were listed previously) to succesfully trigger the revelation of more content with (next to) no issue.

 From a usability perspective, it's worth considering that there's sufficient evidence to suggest that carousels, and similar collections which ask us to reveal more of their content, are quite likely to be ineffective. <a href="https://shouldiuseacarousel.com/">More information on the user experience pitfalls of carousels (contains automated animation)</a>.